 Here are a few recommendations I can make, based on my own experience.
 This is by no means a complete survey.

 Executive Summary: Most lenses for large format are quite good.
 For general shooting conditions, the images they make are often indistinguishable.
-Advantages often boil down to secondary considerations like size, weight, filter size and price.
+Some of the best large format lenses are diffraction-limited: at their best settings they deliver the maximum resolution allowed by the laws of optics for their focal length.
+The advantage of one lens over another often boils down to secondary considerations like size, weight, filter size and price.

 Large Format lenses have been made since the beginning of photography but in recent years the big four manufacturers have been Schneider, Rodenstock, Fuji and Nikon.
 In most popular focal lengths we can find lenses of similar description from each of these manufacturers.
 They're all very good and in most cases only a trained eye or rigorous tester can distinguish any differences between them.

 Because Large Format lenses have been manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
 In some cases, they perform so well that except at extreme enlargements, no difference can be discerned.
 However for certain applications - portraits for example - some older lenses with optical imperfections are preferred, even sought out.